couchbase/couchbase-lite-android-liteserv/README.md

 ![architecture.png](http://cl.ly/image/3i400h2Z0f1f/lite-serv-android.png)

-LiteServ effectively _wraps_ CouchbaseLite and provides an API that can be accessed via HTTP.
+LiteServ effectively _wraps_ [Couchbase Lite](https://github.com/couchbase/couchbase-lite-android) and provides an API that can be accessed via HTTP.

 It is useful for: